Welcoming jealousy and envy!

 The genius in envy

-Envy is powerful because it responds to powerful threats to your social position and your connection to resources (money, food, privilege, protection, belonging, and social standing).
-Envy stands up for you in instances of unfairness or favoritism, or when resources have been (or seem to have been) pulled from you in deference to another.
+Envy is powerful because it responds to powerful threats to your social position and your connection to resources (money, food, privilege, protection, belonging, or social standing).
+Envy stands up for you in instances of unfairness or favoritism, or when resources have been (or seem to have been) pulled from you in favor of another.

 Envy has been branded along with jealousy as a primitive and destructive emotion, but since we are an inherently social species, both jealousy and envy are necessary – because they monitor our social connections and social positioning.
 Both of these emotions help us function skillfully within social structures.